 Natural Remedies for Hormonal Mood Swings

 Another essential thing to consider on your quest for PMS Symptom Relief is to monitor what you are putting in your body carefully.
 Your menstrual cycle will have you craving everything from pizza to ice cream and everything in between, but you should be mindful to keep your indulgences to a minimum.
 While a sweet treat every now and then won’t be too detrimental, allowing yourself to go completely off the rails can worsen your PMS symptoms.
 Opting for lean protein, whole grains, fruits, and vegetables will help you stock up on all the essential vitamins your body needs to replenish what is lost during your period.

 Going overboard on your sugar intake may feel satisfying at the moment, but it will do little to correct the decreasing levels of chemical serotonin in the brain.
 Serotonin is responsible for regulating an individual’s mood, so when those levels are low, your body will instinctually crave high levels of sugar.
 However, whole grains will get you a lot further in stabilizing your mood swings, eliminating bloating, and reducing fatigue without all of the added, empty calories.

 Don’t let your menstrual cycle get the best of you.
 Stop your PMS symptoms in its tracks and take the right measures to ensure you are happy and healthy all month long.
-Receive expert gynecological and obstetrical treatment by Dr. Susan Fox and call Dr. Susan Fox’s Center for Women at (305) 595-6488 to learn more about PMS Symptom Relief or click here to schedule your appointment now!
+Receive expert gynecological and obstetrical treatment by Dr. Susan Fox’s Center for Women.
+Call (305) 595-6488 to learn more about PMS Symptom Relief or click here to schedule your appointment now!